- Thesis & Research

 The Chambers Environmental Research Fund is intended to foster projects or research in applied environmental enhancement and/or conservation involving the preservation or betterment of Oregon’s wilderness, natural resources, or quality of life.
 Established in 1977 in memory of Richard Chambers, a pioneer in Oregon environmental protection who developed anti-litter legislation which still stands today as an example of how recycling efforts can reduce the flow of garbage and conserve increasingly precious energy, Chambers awards are made as a part of the HC's biannual DeLoach Work Scholarship program (see below).
 All DeLoach applications that are environmental in nature will be reviewed for eligibility to receive the Chambers Environmental Research Award.

 Supported by an endowment established by "Grandma Honors," Mrs. Anita Summers, this award is intended to provide partial support for expenses incurred by Honors students presenting their research at a professional meeting in their field.

-Paid as either a scholarship in support of experiential learning or reimbursement for expenses accrued in thesis research, this award is supported by a range on UHC donors in recognition of the central importance of out-of-class experiences for UHC students.
+Paid as either a scholarship in support of experiential learning or reimbursement for expenses accrued in thesis research, this award is supported by a range of HC donors in recognition of the central importance of out-of-class experiences for HC students.

-Established by UHC friends Ken and Paula Krane, this fund supports students participating in experiences out of the classroom such as research or international education.
+Established by HC friends Ken and Paula Krane, this fund supports students participating in experiences out of the classroom such as research or international education.